 Reporting parties are not required to report an incident to law enforcement (campus or local), but have the right to report to either, both, or neither.
-A student or employee wishing to report an incident to campus law enforcement may do so by contacting the
+A student or employee wishing to report an incident to campus law enforcement may do so by calling the appropriate OUPD campus office non-emergency number.